Research Experience for Undergraduates (REU) Program

 - Deliverables — A final written report or multimedia project, an abstract, and a presentation before peers for sharing and documenting your research.

-This program is subscribed by undergraduates from across the country.
-Applications and transcripts are due February 15, 2020, and selection of the summer students proceeds with Center faculty through April.
-With direction from a faculty advisor and, in most cases, a postdoctoral fellow or graduate student, the REU student defines and sets up the program necessary to accomplish the ten-week summer project.
+Applications and transcripts are due February 1, 2024, and selection of the summer students proceeds with Center faculty through April.
+With direction from a faculty advisor, and in most cases, a postdoctoral fellow or graduate student, the REU student defines and sets up a program in an REU Research Area necessary to accomplish the ten-week summer project.
 A final presentation is given by each student at the "end-of-summer" seminar attended by Center faculty, student mentors, and fellow REU students.

-For more information about past projects and participants, please visit the Research Experience for Undergraduates (REU) website, or for more information about this program, contact:
+For more information about 2023 projects and participants, please visit 2023 MRSEC REU, or for more information about this program, contact:

 29 Oxford Street